Archive - News Article

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had 12 calls for service, served no civil papers and made one arrest on Feb.
-22, 2012.
+The Nolan County Sheriff's Office (NCSO) had nine calls for service, no civil papers served and made three arrests on April 30, 2013.

 Arrested by NCSO: